-Our physicians work closely with nurses, social workers and other members of the care team to provide early, accurate diagnoses, appropriate medical treatment, family support and patient education.
-The team strives to help patients maintain a “normal” life by helping them keep up in school and providing treatment on an outpatient (rather than inpatient) basis whenever possible.
+Our team of doctors, nurses, social workers and other care team members work relentlessly each and every day to provide early and accurate diagnoses, appropriate medical treatment, family support and patient education.
+We strive to help patients maintain a “normal” life by helping them keep up in school and providing treatment on an outpatient (rather than inpatient) basis whenever possible.